Celtics Coach Ime Udoka Reportedly Facing Suspension for Violating Team Rules

 In-depth news coverage of the Greater Boston Area.

 If Udoka indeed is suspended, the Celtics would have to lean on one of their assistant coaches in the interim.
-Damon Stoudamire is the likely candidate, with Ben Sullivan, Joe Mazzulla, Aaron Miles and Tony Dobbins also on Udoka's staff.
+Joe Mazzulla would be in "serious consideration" to assume interim head coach duties, per Wojnarowski, while Damon Stoudamire, Ben Sullivan, Aaron Miles and Tony Dobbins are also on Udoka's staff.

 Losing Udoka for an extended period of time would be a tremendous blow to a Boston team that thrived in his debut season as head coach.
 The Celtics finished the 2021-22 campaign with a 51-31 record to earn the No. 2 seed in the Eastern Conference, then made it to the NBA Finals where they were defeated by the Golden State Warriors in six games.